cosmos/sdk-tutorials/publish-app-do/index.md

 The `starport serve` command helps installing, building, and configuring your app for a new blockchain.
 You received tokens on newly created accounts.

-This new app is useful only for development purposes and is not intended to be run for a long time in production.
+This new app is useful only for development purposes and is not intended to be run for an extended time or in production.

-For the app to run for a longer time, you need a `systemd` process.
+For the app to run for a longer time, you need a `systemd` process on your Droplet.

 Create the log files and a `systemd` file to manage your process so that you can log off from the terminal and be confident the app keeps running even when the server restarts.